RhysU/tuna/README.rst

    cache?
 2. Should I offload some expensive computation to a coprocessor (Xeon Phi?
    GPU?) or will the offload latency kill me?
+3. What problem-size-dependent algorithmic parameters should I use for compute kernels?
+An `example using blocked matrix multiplication
+   <examples/blockedmm.c>`_ is available.
-3. How many threads should I employ for a compute kernel before resource contention causes them to all fall over?
+4. How many threads should I employ for a compute kernel before resource contention causes them to all fall over?
-4. Which of several numerics choices will give me the best time-to-solution for the particular physics problem I want to solve?
+5. Which of several numerics choices will give me the best time-to-solution for the particular physics problem I want to solve?
-5. Write a decorator for Python to add nice, crisp syntax so you can automatically find the fastest of the 57 ways you can write your logic using NumPy/SciPy.
+6. Write a decorator for Python to add nice, crisp syntax so you can automatically find the fastest of the 57 ways you can write your logic using NumPy/SciPy.
-6. You tell me.
+7. You tell me.

 The necessary ``tuna_site`` and ``tuna_chunk`` data may be stored anywhere.
 For example, one could make them member data in a C++ object.
 Or protect the